 You can also make a homemade “V8” style juice, if you own a juicer, using tomatoes, celery, carrots, a bit of parsley, a handful of greens, and even onion and garlic or red pepper (celery contains natural sodium, and can make this juice a bit “salty” in taste, but some people like to add a dash more of unrefined salt and ground pepper too).
 Another option is a simple vegetable and fruit juice using 6 celery sticks, 1 apple, and half of a lemon.

 Or, you can make this super simple, easily adaptable version that tastes like orange lemonade with a dash of salt.
 It is tasty and refreshing!
 I used local raw honey that was unfiltered, so it will have a slightly honey-ish taste (even with just the 2 tablespoons), but you can replace it with another all-natural sweetener, if desired.
 I personally enjoy the honey notes of the drink.
 You can leave out the salt, if you like, it’s added to help replace electrolytes lost through sweating or when sick, and I like the salty balance it brings to the drink, but it certainly is delicious without it too.
+Update: A reader kindly let me know that her doctor recommended using sugar when you specifically are trying to rehydrate.
+In that case, I’d use an organic cane sugar like this one. (affiliate link).
+If you make kombucha, I’d recommend buying the linked to ten pound bag.

 - ½ cup of freshly squeezed orange juice (about 2 oranges, on average)